How to Be a More Prolific Humor Writer

 If you do all of that, I guarantee you’ll be a more prolific humorist, and a “BOOM” sound-effect will materialize over your keyboard like in a Batman cartoon.

-Get The Ultimate Humor Writing Cheat Sheet.
-It includes my best humor writing tips, tricks, and resources.
-And it's free!
+The Ultimate Humor Writing Cheat Sheet is a 14-page PDF with some of my best humor and satire writing tips.
+And it’s free!